hemiscat101/Masters-Thesis/README.md

-Python programs i used for my masters at IISER. character based classifier v6 is the final iteration.
+Python programs i used for my masters at IISER.
+Character based classifier v6 is the final iteration.